Skip to main content

 Based on your feedback, we’ve simplified our Community Engagement Principles to make them easier to understand and apply.

-Click on each principle to learn how Council plans to strengthen its commitment to community engagement.
+Click on each principle to learn how Council is strengthening its commitment to community engagement.
 You can also explore real examples of past projects that show how each principle has been applied in practice.

 Levels of community influence